CulturesSupports/CulturesSupports/README.md

 - never is paying for celebrations ?
 - never include efforts to others ?
 - But Still is Hiding and Spying on Us ?
+- Plays a Active Boss we never have here ?

 - living luxory
   - celebrate alcohol parties with football clubs